 The Heart of Variety (Ireland) receives government co-funding for our Recycle Mobility Programme.
-During 2023 co-funding was received from the Department of Children, Equality, Disability, Integration and Youth, who will continue funding for 2024.
-From 2024 the Department of Transport will also help co-fund this programme.
+During 2024 co-funding was received from the Department of Children, Equality, Disability, Integration and Youth, the Department of Transport and the HSE.
+The Department of Foreign Affairs also helped fund an All Ireland Cycling Event in 2024.